The RPG Trailer on KREM 2 News & Northwest Cable News!

-The Wheelchair Friendly RPG Trailer will improve providing free educational and therapeutic-based services,
+The Wheelchair Friendly RPG Trailer improves the outreach for free educational and therapeutic-based services,

 Services include using all forms of role-playing games: tabletop, live-action (LARP), guided choose-your-own-adventures/solo, and computer-based RPGs.